 No, subletting isn’t illegal in Indiana.
 Indiana law doesn’t specifically allow or prohibit subletting.
 The ability to sublet a particular property depends entirely on the language of the lease.

-Some leases expressly forbid subletting, so even having a landlord’s verbal permission to sublet is unlikely to be enough to override the written lease.
+Some leases expressly forbid subletting, so even a landlord’s verbal permission to sublet is unlikely enough to override the written lease.

 Can a tenant sublet a rented property without the landlord’s permission?

 No, a tenant can’t sublet a rented property without the landlord’s permission.
-If a lease permits subletting, it still may contain additional requirements for subletting permission to be granted, such as a minimum notice period to the landlord or certain parameters the subtenant must meet (such as proof of steady income, no criminal history, or no pets).
+If a lease permits subletting, it may contain additional requirements for granting subletting permission, such as a minimum notice period to the landlord or certain parameters the subtenant must meet (such as proof of steady income, no criminal history, or no pets).

 Is a written sublease required in Indiana?

-Without a written sublease in place, courts can be reluctant to order a subtenant to vacate a rental property or make rent payments.
+Courts can be reluctant to order a subtenant to vacate a rental property or make rent payments without a written sublease.

 How can tenants terminate a sublease agreement with a subtenant?

-To terminate a sublease in Indiana, tenants must carefully review the language of the sublease, as well as the language of their original lease.
+To terminate a sublease in Indiana, tenants must carefully review the language of the sublease and the language of their original lease.
 Ideally, the sublease will set forth eviction requirements (e.g. if rent is more than 15 days late, the tenant may file a notice to quit).

 - engages in illegal activity on the property